 Friday 18 December 2015

-On the way for a better World…
+On the way to a better World…

 TheOceanoScientific Explorer "Boogaloo" collecting scientific data at the ocean – atmosphere interface off the costs of Portugal during last spring.
 The more the scientists will get reliable in-situ data, the more the evidence of climate change will be proved.
 Photo OceanoScientific